We'll take you through a simple thought exercise that can reveal where you might be vulnerable...

 Want to dig deeper?

-Review the complete version of RoundTable’s Primer on Backups, Disaster Recovery & Business Continuity here.
+Review the complete version of RoundTable’s Primer on Backups, Disaster Recovery & Business Continuity here, and also visit our Let's Have a Disaster page, which walks you through how to use our Recovery Time calculator.

 If you want additional help with any of the topics covered in the article, you can contact RoundTable Technology here and we’d be happy to assist you.